R5 465 Find Cheap Flights from Ethiopia to South Africa

 • What is the cheapest day to fly to South Africa?

-Based on KAYAK data, the cheapest day to fly to South Africa is Monday when return tickets can be as cheap as R7 861.
-On the other hand, the most expensive day to fly is Sunday, when return prices are R11 279 on average.
+Based on KAYAK data, the cheapest day to fly to South Africa is Monday when return tickets can be as cheap as R8 318.
+On the other hand, the most expensive day to fly is Saturday, when return prices are R11 514 on average.

-Reviews of the top airlines flying from Ethiopia to South Africa
+Reviews of the top airline flying from Ethiopia to South Africa

 Need help choosing which airline to fly with from Ethiopia to South Africa?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.